Red Bull Records: Evgle

 Evgle is the multidisciplinary entertainment company founded by Matthew “Blxst” Burdette and business partners Victor Burnett and Karl Fowlkes in 2015.
 The Los Angeles-based company operates a record label, production company, clothing brand, publishing company, and investment arm.
 After first signing with Red Bull Records in 2020, Blxst renewed his deal with the label in 2021 – allowing Red Bull Records to not only release his music, but also jointly sign artists to Red Bull Records/Evgle.
 Rapper Jay Millian was the first artist to sign to Red Bull Records/Evgle with his single “Baby” dropping in May 2023 as part of the Evgle-curated NBA 2K23 Season 7 Soundtrack, followed by Maryland-born rapper Joony in September, in partnership with his own 211 Collective.

 Wonderchild

-In 2021, Red Bull Records and Canadian record producer and songwriter WondaGurl announced a new partnership between her Wonderchild label imprint and Red Bull Records.
+In 2021, Red Bull Records and Canadian record producer and songwriter WondaGurl announced a new partnership between her label Wonderchild Records and Red Bull Records.
 During this time, it was also announced that Toronto rapper JUGGER would be the first signing – with WondaGurl executive producing his next project.
 In 2023, Red Bull Records and Wonderchild jointly signed Canadian producer, singer-songwriter, and multi-instrumentalist Chris LaRocca ahead of his EP perhaps! dropping later that year.
 LaRocca’s debut album i cried my eyes out was released October 2023, followed by his award winning short film “linger” produced by Kid.
 Studio and directed by cinematographer, writer, and director James Arthurs.
 The short film earned multiple accolades including a Bronze Lion at Cannes Lions for “Excellence in Music Video” and “Best Music Video” at the Oniros Film Awards and New York International Film Awards.